A 5.4-magnitude earthquake strikes the southeastern part of the Japanese island of Honshu - ExBulletin

 A 5.4-magnitude earthquake strikes the southeastern part of the Japanese island of Honshu

+Tokyo [Japan]An earthquake with a magnitude of 5.4 hit the southeastern part of Honshu Island, Japan’s largest island, the Japan Meteorological Agency said Thursday.

 The epicenter was in Wakayama Prefecture, at a depth of 20 kilometers (more than 12 miles).
-The quake was felt in 23 prefectures, including those on the islands of Kyushu and Shikoku.

-There were no reports of casualties or damage due to the quake.
-No tsunami alert has been announced.

-Japan is located in a seismically active region known as the Ring of Fire and regularly suffers from strong earthquakes.
-2011 9.
+The quake was felt in 23 prefectures, including those on the islands of Kyushu and Shikoku, and there were no reports of casualties or damage from the quake.
+No tsunami alert has been declared, and Japan is located in a seismically active region known as the Ring of Fire and regularly experiences strong earthquakes.
+The 2011 earthquake measuring 9.0 on the Richter scale and the following tsunami killed more than 15,000 people and caused the Fukushima nuclear plant disaster (ANI/Sputnik)

 .